datamade/ocd-api-documentation/docs/querying_endpoints.rst

 Querying Endpoints
 ==================

 Each of the endpoints can be individually filtered and searched to provide more specific results.
-While users can search the API using basic URL query strings, OCD also supports a handful of more advanced queries, including certain Django URL Filters. (https://github.com/miki725/django-url-filter)
+While users can search the API using basic URL query strings, OCD also supports a handful of more advanced queries, including certain `Django URL Filters <https://github.com/miki725/django-url-filter>`_.

 Query basics
 ~~~~~~~~~~~~